microsoft/mindaro/samples/todo-app/README.md

 Choose `Run Script: dev` as the launch task.
 ![](images/launch_task.png)

-> Note: You will be prompted to allow the EndpointManager to run elevated and modify your hosts file.

 You have the option of running isolated or not isolated.
 If you run isolated, only your requests are routed to your local process; other developers can use the cluster without being affected.
 If you don't run isolated, all traffic is redirected to your local process.
 For more information on this option, see [Using routing capabilities for developing in isolation](https://docs.microsoft.com/en-us/visualstudio/containers/overview-bridge-to-kubernetes?view=vs-2019#using-routing-capabilities-for-developing-in-isolation).
 For this example, we will proceed with non-isolated.
 ![](images/isolation.png)

+> Note: You will be prompted to allow the EndpointManager to run elevated and modify your hosts file.

-The Bridge to Kubernetes debugging profile has been sussccessfully configured.
+The Bridge to Kubernetes debugging profile has been successfully configured.

 Select the Debug icon on the left and select `Run Script: dev with Bridge to Kubernetes`.
 Click the start button next to `Run Script: dev with Kubernetes`.